 To determine what the educational needs of a disabled student may be, schools must carry out preliminary evaluation and placement procedures.

 Should students not be able to receive adequate services as defined through their documentation, they have the right to seek assistance through the Student Grievance Procedure for Students with Disabilities.

 Temporary impairments are not listed as disabilities under the Americans with Disabilities Act (ADA); however, every attempt is made to provide support and assistance to students who experience a temporary disability.
-Accommodations may include the use of a laptop, extended time on exams, use of the Eagle Transportation van service, or having swipe card access to the Government Documents Room in order to bypass the O'Neill Library stairs next to 21 Campanella Way.
+Accommodations may include the use of a laptop, extended time on exams, use of the Eagle Escort van service, or having swipe card access to the Government Documents Room in order to bypass the O'Neill Library stairs next to 21 Campanella Way.

 The purpose of this group is to provide a space for students to check-in and connect about their remote learning experience.
 Students who have any questions, concerns, or just need a place of accountability can access this group as a resource.

 (please fill out the sheet to receive the zoom invite)